Quickback Docs

 guards: false // Only system fields protected

-When guards: false is set, all user-defined fields become writable via CRUD operations.
+When guards: false is set, all user-defined fields become writable via direct create/update/upsert operations.
 This is useful for:

 • External sync scenarios where you need full field control